Book: Builder Book

 Builder Book

-• maintain two popular repos (combined: over 6000 stars and 1000 unique visitors per week).
+• and maintain two popular repos (combined: over 8000 stars and 1000 unique visitors per week).

-• built and maintain the most popular React/TypeScript/Node boilerplate for starting a SaaS business.
+• and maintain the most popular React/TypeScript/Node boilerplate for starting a SaaS business.

-• built Work in biotech, growing niche job board for biotech startups.
+• Work in biotech, popular job board for biotech startups.

 You can find us on GitHub: